adamperkowski/highlightos/README.md

 <!-- showcase -->
 <!-- features -->
+List of commands and features will be available soon.

 <!-- installation & docs -->
 # Building from source on Linux
 Clone the HightlightOS GitHub repository into a directory of your choice.
 The examples below assume you have a machine capable of running HighlightOS or an emulator / VM like [QEMU](https://www.qemu.org).